mtumilowicz/java12-io-socket-client-server-workshop/README.md

     *  This effectively throttles the number of request threads to match the capacity of the slow-running back-end routines
     * It also suggests that at a certain point during request processing (when the request is stored in the queue), no threads are consumed for the request at all
     * Asynchronous support in Servlet 3.0 is designed to achieve this scenario through a universal and portable approach
+* In short, an asynchronous servlet enables an application to process incoming requests in an asynchronous fashion: A given HTTP worker thread handles an incoming request and then passes the request to another background thread which in turn will be responsible for processing the request and send the response back to the client.
+The initial HTTP worker thread will return to the HTTP thread pool as soon as it passes the request to the background thread, so it becomes available to process another request.
+* This approach by itself may solve the problem of HTTP thread pool exhaustion, but will not solve the problem of system resources consumption.
+* After all, another background thread was created for processing the request, so the number of simultaneous active threads will not decrease and the system resource consumption will not be improved
+* container's HTTP thread pool size to 2
+* As one may expect, as soon as we fire a considerable number of requests against the servlet endpoint we will leave the container completely unresponsive
+* The two existing HTTP threads will block in Thread.sleep() for each incoming request and will only proceed to the next one after that period of time has gone through
+*  The result is that this time our server will not become unresponsive when we fire a considerable number of requests against the servlet endpoint.
+The 2 existing HTTP worker threads will handle the requests and spawn a background thread that will continue to process the requests.
+The HTTP threads will immediately return to the HTTP thread pool and handle the next request in the same asynchronous fashion
+* We have solved the problem of the HTTP thread pool exhaustion, but the number of required threads to handle the requests has not improved: we are just spawning background threads to handle the requests
+* In terms of simultaneous running thread count this should be equivalent to simply increase the HTTP thread pool size: under heavy load the system will not scale

+* With synchronous servlets, a thread handling the client HTTP request would be tied up for the entire duration of time it takes to process the request
+    * For long running tasks, where the server primarily waits around for a response (from somewhere else), this leads to thread starvation, under heavy load
+    * This is due to the fact that even though the server isn’t doing anything but waiting around, the threads are being consumed by lots of requests as they come in (and threads are a finite resource)
+    * Asynchronous servlets solve this problem by letting this thread that was engaged to handle the request go back to a pool, while the long running task is executing in some other thread
+    * Once the task has completed and results are ready, then the servlet container has to be notified that the results are ready, and then another thread will be allocated to handle sending this result back to the client
+    * Now, when this happens, the client is still connected to the server and is still waiting
 # conclusions in a nutshell
 * `Socket` - client side of the connection
 * `ServerSocket` - server side of the connection